pundir72/docs-stance/summarizer-agent.md

 ---

-## 14. Genuine KT questions
+## 15. Governance and operating decisions

-The following cannot be reliably derived from this repository and are appropriate for the previous developer or product owner.
-Basic module behavior, ports, thresholds, routes, and known code defects should not be asked as KT questions.
+The following decisions form the operating contract around the software and should be maintained alongside the technical implementation:

-1. Which diagnoses, surgeries, age groups, and rehabilitation protocols are clinically approved for production use?
+1. Approved clinical scope: supported diagnoses, surgeries, age groups, and rehabilitation protocols.
-2. What clinician validation set and measurable acceptance thresholds were used to approve summary and phase output?
+2. Clinical validation: representative validation set, reviewer ownership, and measurable acceptance thresholds for summary and phase output.
-3. Is the long EBA Markdown report a required business/audit artifact, or is only the structured concise summary consumed?
+3. Artifact policy: whether the long EBA Markdown report is a required audit artifact or only the structured summary is retained.
-4. Must evidence grounding run for every patient generation, and what patient information is approved for transmission to the model/search tool?
+4. Grounding policy: whether evidence search is required on every EBA generation and which patient information is approved for model/search processing.
-5. What external process creates and updates `structured-user-reports` from `reports`, and what consistency/latency guarantee does it provide?
+5. Source-view ownership: the system responsible for creating `structured-user-reports` from `reports`, including its consistency and latency commitment.
-6. Which frontend endpoints and WebSocket messages are currently consumed, including any undocumented legacy clients?
+6. Frontend contract: the REST endpoints and versioned WebSocket events actively consumed by supported clients.
-7. What is the intended dev/prod topology on EC2, since the current workflow deploys the same root Compose stack for both branch types?
+7. Environment topology: separate dev and production resources, collections, hostnames, containers, and release controls.
-8. Which manual operational scripts are still used in real deployments, and what is the verified rollback procedure?
+8. Deployment operations: approved deployment scripts, backup method, rollback procedure, and responsible owner.
-9. What are the required data retention, residency, consent, access-audit, and deletion policies for patient inputs, prompts, logs, and generated artifacts?
+9. Data governance: consent, retention, residency, access auditing, redaction, and deletion requirements for inputs, prompts, logs, and generated artifacts.
-10. Who owns clinical approval, production incidents, queue failures, model/cost monitoring, and security response?
+10. Operational ownership: responsibility for clinical approval, production incidents, queue failures, model/cost monitoring, and security response.
-11. What latency, availability, throughput, and monthly AI-cost limits are contractually expected?
+11. Service objectives: required latency, availability, throughput, recovery, and monthly AI-cost limits.
-12. Should a manual Generate action always force a new analysis, or return up to date when a verified persisted output matches the latest source version?
+12. Manual-generation behavior: whether Generate always forces a new analysis or returns the current result when its verified source version is unchanged.

 ---

-## 15. Short client presentation
+## 16. Project summary

-### 30-second version
+### Business overview

-> The platform consolidates a patient's clinical history and VALD measurements into a chronological timeline.
+The platform consolidates a patient's clinical history and VALD measurements into a chronological timeline.
 A Clinical Auditor creates the overall clinical summary, a Phase Analysis service evaluates rehabilitation stage and gaps, and an Orchestrator controls when those pipelines run.
 Results are stored as structured MongoDB records for clinician review.
 The next engineering focus is production hardening, accurate job tracking, and reducing duplicated database and AI processing.

-### Technical handover version
+### Architecture overview

-> Production is separated into three FastAPI services behind Nginx: summary on port 5001, phase analysis on 5002, and orchestration on 5003.
+Production is separated into three FastAPI services behind Nginx: summary on port 5001, phase analysis on 5002, and orchestration on 5003.
 MongoDB change streams feed a per-patient queue.
 The AI services independently build the same patient timeline and call Gemini, after which Markdown is parsed into MongoDB documents.
 The architecture is functional, but current completion tracking is acceptance-based, pipeline checkpoints are shared, data loading is duplicated, and the summary path makes multiple model calls.
 The recommended target is a shared versioned patient snapshot, separate durable per-pipeline jobs, schema-constrained model output, verified completion, and provider-derived cost telemetry.

-### Three lines to remember
+### Service responsibilities

-> **The Orchestrator decides when work runs.**
+- The Orchestrator decides when work runs.
-> **The Clinical Auditor explains the patient's overall clinical condition and journey.**
+- The Clinical Auditor explains the patient's overall clinical condition and journey.
-> **Phase Analysis explains where the patient is in rehabilitation and what remains.**
+- Phase Analysis explains where the patient is in rehabilitation and what remains.

 ---

-## 16. Final conclusion
+## 17. Conclusion

 The project has a clear business purpose and a workable service split.
 Its strongest components are longitudinal clinical/VALD consolidation, separate clinical and phase perspectives, and centralized trigger control.
 Its largest risks are not the core AI prompts; they are job-state correctness, credential exposure, missing access control, duplicate data/model processing, and deployment ambiguity.